Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS: System Design

 \subsection{RIS Unit Cell Design}

 The RIS unit cell consists of an array of two rectangular patches arranged in a mirrored configuration as in Fig.~\ref{fig:RIS_Dimensions.png}, mounted on a grounded dielectric substrate (RT5880LZ) with a relative permittivity of $\epsilon_r = 2$, a loss tangent of $\tan \delta = 0.0021$, and a thickness of 1.27 mm.
 Each patch is connected to the cathode of an individual SMV1231-040LF varactor, while the varactor's anode is grounded via a through-hole connection.
-The unit cell design is optimized to maximize the phase dynamic range within the industrial, scientific, and medical (ISM) 2.45 GHz band for reverse bias voltages ranging from $-4$ V to approximately $-10$ V.
+We assume an incident $y$-polarized electric field, and the unit cell design is optimized to maximize the phase dynamic range within the industrial, scientific, and medical (ISM) 2.45 GHz band for reverse bias voltages ranging from $4$ V to approximately $10$ V.

-To interface the patch with the BTL board and allow the dc biasing of the two varactors, a coplanar waveguide with ground is implemented on the ground plane of the RIS and connected to the rectified voltage $w(x_m)$ in the BTL.
-This line is oriented to avoid disrupting the RIS ground-plane current and is connected to the center of the patch through a metallic via.
+The rectified reverse voltage $w(m)$ is provided to a varactor on the top RIS layer in the $m$th unit cell through a vertical biasing via from the center of the RIS patch to a coplanar waveguide on the ground plane of the RIS board (Fig.~\ref{fig:RIS_Dimensions.png}).
+This line is oriented to avoid disrupting the RIS ground-plane current.
 This configuration allows efficient biasing of the varactors while minimizing the effect on the RIS RF current flow.
-To further suppress the effect on the RF current at the connection node located at the center of the coplanar waveguide, a 100 pF capacitor is incorporated to ensure proper grounding at RF.
-This capacitor is also part of the rectifier design that is discussed in Sec.
+To further suppress the effect on the RF current at the connection node located at the center of the coplanar waveguide, the capacitor $C_{r1}=100$ pF is incorporated to ensure proper grounding at RF (Fig.~\ref{fig:RIS_Dimensions.png}).
+This capacitor is also part of the rectifier in the BTL board, as discussed in Sec.
 III B. The RIS board comprises 27 identical unit cells with two copper patches, with each unit cell featuring the following dimensions (in mm): $d_x = 20$, $A_1 = 18.5$, $A_2 = 1$, $A_3 = 0.3$, $B = 145.4$, $B_1 = 36.7$, $B_2 = 1.2$, $B_3 = 24.8$, $G_1 = 0.4$, $G_2 = 0.5$, $G_3 = 1.8$, $r = 0.2$, $P_1 = 4$, $P_2 = 0.4$, as shown in Fig.~\ref{fig:RIS_Dimensions.png}.